 Upon exiting back through the Propylaea and browsing the exhibits of the New Acropolis museum, wander down the pedestrianised boulevard of Dionysiou Areopagitou.
 Here, you will find dozens of pop-up stalls selling handicrafts and charming artisanal products that are oh-so quintessentially Greek.

 This is a great place to pick up gifts and Greek souvenirs for your loved ones back home.
 Whatever day of the week you stop by, you will see street performers here performing everything from magic tricks to traditional bouzouki music.

 Explore Thissio and Filopappou Hill

 Dionysiou Areopagitou twists and turns through Thissio into areas of beautiful greenery that provide countless wonderful photo opportunities for taking pictures of the Acropolis.
 The hill that sits opposite the Acropolis is Filopappou Hill.

 The shrine at the top of Filopappou offers alternative views over the Acropolis and the city of Athens.
-There are also several interesting sites that you can stop by on your ascent – including Socrates prison and some small, charming churches.
+There are also several interesting sites that you can stop by on your ascent.

 Where: Dionysiou Areopagitou 5